Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 24 Juni 2026 21.49.54 UTC
+- WIB: Kamis, 25 Juni 2026 00.13.28 UTC
-- WITA: Rabu, 24 Juni 2026 22.49.54 UTC
+- WITA: Kamis, 25 Juni 2026 01.13.28 UTC
-- WIT: Rabu, 24 Juni 2026 23.49.54 UTC
+- WIT: Kamis, 25 Juni 2026 02.13.28 UTC

 Kutipan Inspiratif:
-"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."
+"We have more media than ever and more technology in our lives.
+It's supposed to help us communicate, but it has the opposite effect of isolating us."

-Kategori: motivational
+Kategori: technology